Monday, January 23, 2006

 That suggests that, even if open-source has more bugs, those bugs are

-.
+also addressed efficiently.
 Apple has taken much more time than either

 Oracle or MS in addressing known issues in the QuickTime player.